Nuestras ciudades

 Colonial Annapolis is home to many of the oldest Georgian buildings in the U.S. There is so much to see and do.
 Where should you start?

 Annapolis is one of America’s oldest Colonial cities, founded in 1649.
 It serves as Maryland’s state capital and is also the county seat.
 It is home to the United States Naval Academy.
 It has a rich maritime history and proclaims itself “the sailing capital of the world”.
-Its seafood is second to none with many restaurants featuring the prized Maryland Blue Crab and crabcakes.
+Its seafood is second to none with many restaurants featuring the prized Maryland Blue Crab y crabcakes.
 And the quaint little town is famous for its many small shops and boutiques.
 All in all, Annapolis is a great place to eat, drink, and be merry.
 And you can easily spend three or four days exploring Annapolis by land or by sea.

 Spa Creek Boats